Are prisoners allowed their own property whilst in prison?

 Can I send or take property in to the prisoner?

 This depends on the particular establishment.
 Each prison has its own set of rules regarding property and how a prisoner can obtain the items they require.
 For example in some prisons you can hand property in on a visit whereas in others property can only be posted in.
 In certain prisons the prisoner has to purchase any items they require from their private cash or earnings through a catalogue affiliated to the prison.
-The set rules within each prison establishment can be found on the HM Prison Website prison finder.
+The set rules within each prison establishment can be found on the HM Prison Website prison finder (England and Wales) or the Scottish Prison Service website (Scotland).

 Does a prisoner get provided with toiletries or a change of clothes?